 The above standard of dress applies for all Illinois Eye Institute activities.
-This includes direct patient care, observation of patient care, optical service, as well as when you are present in your service completing records, dictating letters, etc., even if such presence occurs at other than your regularly assigned times.
-The dress code also applies when any student is merely passing through the clinic.
-Any student not meeting the above guidelines may be suspended from clinical activity pending action by the PCEC.
+This includes direct patient care, observation of patient care, optical service, as well as when you are present in your service completing records.
+Any student not meeting the above guidelines may be given a warning by an attending doctor or the Assistant Dean for IEI Patient Care Education.
+Repeated violations of the dress code policy may result in referral to and action by the PCEC.